Dodgeville Municipal Airport: C-97 display

 One of the landmarks in the area is currently on display at an inn next to the Dodgeville Municipal Airport.
 In 1977, the former owners of the Don Q Inn bought an old Boeing C-97G.
 Its history was connected to two commercials for the Mercury Cougar in 1975 and actress Farrah Fawcett's signature was purported to be on fuselage until it was painted over in approximately 2010.
 The plane, whose tail number is N227AR (S/N 52-2764), was built in 1952 and it logged a total of 10,068 hours of flight before being landed at the airport to much publicity on the airport's comparatively tiny 2,800' runway in 1977.
 As it landed, the main landing gear was a full 3 ft outside the edge of the runway, creating a cloud of dust as the pilot, Dick Schmidt, threw on the brakes and killed the engines to stop the massive plane.

 The original plans called for the plane to be converted into a restaurant outside the Inn, but when it appeared to be improbable, the owner decided to leave it intact and to stand as a museum of sorts.
-For a while the plane was being used for storage but was cleaned up before falling into a state of disrepair.
+The plane, for a while, was used for storage then cleaned up before falling into a state of disrepair.